JAYARAJ2014/auction-service/README.md

 ```

 - serverless.yml defines the core resources for cloud formation
 - reosurces/AuctionsTable.yml defines the table name dynamically based on the stage you are deploying to.
 AuctionsTable-${self:provider.stage}
 - iam/AuctionsTableIAM.yml defines IAM roles required by Lambda (Lambda Access DyanmoDb.
 Each action such as putitem,getitem and scan are given seperate permissions)

 - createAuction HTTP POST
-- getAuctions          GET
+- getAuctions HTTP GET
-- getAuctions           GET
+- getAuctions HTTP GET